oleg-sung/cxupdater/README.md

    python setup.py build_update
    ```
    During the execution of the command, a zip archive will be created containing an intermediate executable file for launching the main application and Updater.exe to update the application automatically.
-2. Create a .toml with the same name as the application, for example TestApp.toml with the following contents:
+2. Use the `generate_toml -p path\to\folder\contains\update\packages -u https://example.com(your ftp update server)` command or create a .toml with the same name as the application, for example TestApp.toml with the following contents:
    ```toml
    [cxupdater.package.x32] # or x64